madewithcnc/documentation-site/src/made-with-cnc/hand-held-consoles/mach4/index.rst

 .. note::
    The buttons are highly configurable within the plugin settings.
-   See :ref:`mach4-configuration` for more information on configuring the behavior of your hand held console.
+   See :ref:`mach4-configuration` for more information on configuring the behavior of your hand-held console.

 Initial Setup
 ^^^^^^^^^^^^^

 .. note::
-   The hand held console needs to be connected to usb before loading the Mach4 control software.
+   The hand-held console needs to be connected to usb before loading the Mach4 control software.

 Deploying and enabling the plugin
 ---------------------------------